UltraEngine/Documentation/Programming Reference/Lua/README.md

 # Lua Programming Reference

 ## Getting Started
-Programming with Lua is easy and fun, making it great for simple games.
+Programming with Lua is easy and fun, making it great for simple games and beginners.
 To get started, we recommend you install [Visual Studio Code](https://code.visualstudio.com/download), a lightweight editor for code files.

 ### Classes
 * [Object](Object/README.md)